According to 18 USC 2422 and 2423, it is unlawful to engage in sexual activity and conduct with minors.

 Other Penalties for a Federal Sex Crime Conviction

 Additionally, punishment for any federal sex crime is usually accompanied by an obligation to join the national sex registry.
 The registry compiles the information of sex offenders across all states and can have a severe impact on offender’s ability to find employment and keep a residence.
-The offender will be required to register as a sex offender for 15 years, 25 years, or for life.
-Failure to register can be charged as a separate crime with up to 10 years in federal prison and considerable fines.
+The offender must register as a sex offender for 15 years, 25 years, or for life.
+Failing to register can result in a separate criminal charge, carrying up to 10 years in federal prison and significant fines.